jdecourval/laval-simulator/doc/english.md

 Its a novel architecture, sets to revolutionize the computing world with its massively parallel cores organisation.

 ## Architecture

 LAVAL architecture lies somewhere between those of CPU, GPU and FPGA.
-It consists of a large number of simple locally connected cores.
-Core are connected together in a local basis following a cube pattern.
+It consists of a large number of simple cores connected together in a local basis following a cube pattern.
-Cores execute instructions stored in their linked memory bank, which is read only.
+It is based on an Harvard architecture, cores execute instructions stored in their linked memory bank, which is read only.
 Branches are made by switching execution from one memory bank to another one.

 Many CPU settings, like the number of cores, are implementation defined.